MAT 334 Introduction to Abstract Algebra

 - In the end, you will walk away with an organized and complete collection of your work on which you can look back with pride.

 There will be two midterm exams and one cumulative final exam.
 Each exam is worth 15% of your overall grade and may consist of an in-class portion and a take-home portion.
-The in-class portions of the two mid-term exams are tentatively scheduled for Monday, February 24, 2014 and Friday, April 4, 2014, and the in-class portion of the final exam is Monday, May 12, 2014.
+The in-class portions of the two mid-term exams are tentatively scheduled for Wednesday, February 17, 2016 and Monday, March 28, 2016 and the in-class portion of the final exam is Wednesday, May 4, 2016.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 - Your final grade will be determined by the scores of your homework, presentations/participation, portfolio, journals, and exams.